rezhang1128/IT-project/README.md

 <br /><br /><br />
 <a name = "release_history"></a>
 ## 7.0 Release History
-v1.0  Feature development from user story ID 1.Finish navbar function, can acess all exist page.
+v1.0.0  Feature development from user story ID 1.Finish navbar function, can acess all exist page.

-v1.0  Feature development from user story ID 8.Finish login function, can login with right account name and password.
+v1.0.0  Feature development from user story ID 8.Finish login function, can login with right account name and password.

-v1.0  Feature development from user story ID 8.Finish navbar function, can regist with account name and password.
+v1.0.0  Feature development from user story ID 8.Finish navbar function, can regist with account name and password.

-v1.0  Feature development from user story ID 5.Finish union create function, can create new union.
+v1.0.0  Feature development from user story ID 5.Finish union create function, can create new union.

-v1.0  Feature development from user story ID 10.Finish union edit and delete function, can delete and edit union.
+v1.0.0  Feature development from user story ID 10.Finish union edit and delete function, can delete and edit union.

-v1.0  Bug fixed from user story ID 11.
+v1.0.0  Bug fixed from user story ID 11.
 Solve the page relod issue.

-v1.0  Feature development from user story ID 11.Able to send Email to all linkage in same union.
+v1.0.0  Feature development from user story ID 11.Able to send Email to all linkage in same union.

-v1.0  Feature development from user story ID 1.Adding the top bar on page.
+v1.0.0  Feature development from user story ID 1.Adding the top bar on page.

-v1.0  Feature development from user story ID 2.Finish linkage create function, can create new linkage.
+v1.0.0  Feature development from user story ID 2.Finish linkage create function, can create new linkage.

-v1.0  Feature development from user story ID 11.Able to send email to linkage.
+v1.0.0  Feature development from user story ID 11.Able to send email to linkage.

-v1.0  Feature development from user story ID 2.
+v1.0.0  Feature development from user story ID 2.
 Finish the create and delete function for lnkage.

-v1.0  Feature development from user story ID 12.
+v1.0.0  Feature development from user story ID 12.
 Able to showing information about linkage and union number on Homepage.

+v1.0.1 Feature development from user story ID 3.
+Add Picture on Linkage.

+v1.0.1 Feature development from user story ID 7.
+Able to show the task list.

+v1.0.1 Feature development from user story ID 6.
+Able to get the calendar information.

+v1.0.1 Feature development from user story ID 7.
+Finish all task functions.

+v1.0.1 Feature development from user story ID 14.
+Get information and show it on profile page.

+v1.0.1 Feature development from user story ID 14.
+Able to edit account and profile picture.

+v1.0.1 Feature development from user story ID 13.
+Create a loading animation.

+v1.0.1 Feature development from user story ID 4.
+Able to add event on linkage.

+v1.0.1 Feature development from user story ID 9.
+Able to add or remove note on event.

+v1.0.1 Feature development from user story ID 6.
+Able to set the recurring in calendar.

+v1.0.1 Feature development from user story ID 4.
+Add search function on linkage.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)